- US Online Poker

 The bill features a tiered tax structure, so estimating tax revenue is a little tricky.

-State tax is on a sliding scale, ranging from 8% to 23%.
-The three commercial casinos would additionally be required to pay 3.25% to the city of Detroit.
-Conversely, tribal operators would get a tax break.
+State tax is on a sliding scale, ranging from 20% to 28%.
+The three commercial casinos – but not the tribal casinos – are additionally required to pay 1.25% to the city of Detroit.

 Aggregate monthly tax revenue for all operators has amounted to about $15 million in the early going, and may grow with time.